eCommerce: Social Commerce Fraud

 Market research firm Grand View Research has released its forecast for global social commerce revenues through 2030.
 With an expected CAGR (2022-2030) of 31%, this could result in an astounding US$6.2 trillion in revenue by 2030.

-While it is important to remember that forecasts are not definitive and thus should always be taken with a grain of salt, the assumptions behind these figures are reasonable: As social media and digital payments become more intertwined, as security around authorization methods increases, and as brands find ways to adapt their offerings and product marketing to Western tastes, it is not impossible that social commerce will gain significant traction by 2027.
+Social Commerce Revenue Worldwide, from 2022 to 2030While it is important to remember that forecasts are not definitive and thus should always be taken with a grain of salt, the assumptions behind these figures are reasonable: As social media and digital payments become more intertwined, as security around authorization methods increases, and as brands find ways to adapt their offerings and product marketing to Western tastes, it is not impossible that social commerce will gain significant traction by 2027.

-Buying items through social media is easy and can be fun when coupled with consumer preferences and personal interests, so this segment of eCommerce may become more commonplace and natural to users over time.
+Buying items through social media is easy and can be fun when combined with consumer preferences and personal interests, so this segment of eCommerce may become more commonplace and natural to users over time.

 Pointing at Phone (blue) Pexels

-Social Commerce Doubts: Closing Thoughts
+Social Commerce Challenges: Closing Thoughts

 Sources: AiBUYChainstoreageForbesFTCMcKinseyTime